East Ballina

 East Ballina has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Five projects identified by AreaSearch are expected to impact the local area significantly.
-These key initiatives include New Ballina SES Headquarters, Ballina District Hospital Redevelopment, Kingsford Smith Reserve Pump Track, and Mana Ballina (Norton Street Villas).
-The following details those deemed most relevant.
+Five projects identified by AreaSearch are expected to influence the local area's performance significantly.
+These key projects include New Ballina SES Headquarters, Ballina District Hospital Redevelopment, Kingsford Smith Reserve Pump Track, and Mana Ballina (Norton Street Villas).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.